radiantlogic-v8/documentation-new/documentation/cfs/02-getting-started.md

 ![](media/first-tenant12.png)

 Lastly, select the Schema tab.
 This defines what the users, groups, and some attributes are that CFS should look for in this tenant when requesting information from the FID.
 By default, it uses a traditional LDAP schema with inetOrgPerson as the User Object Class and groupOfUniqueNames as the Group Object Class.
 Our users in our People DN do not have a displayName attribute populated, though, so we will change the value in the Display Name field to cn.
-When this tab is completed, select **Save** at the bottom of the pane.
+When this tab is completed, click **Save** at the bottom of the pane.

 ![](media/first-tenant13.png)